Aaron-Strong/LeagueSharp/README.md

-Just fixing compile errors in good scripts atm
+Just a dump of scripts I've played around with.